Safari Under Glass

 Beginning in 1846, freight trains began operating at street level along 10th, 11th and 12th avenues.
 When mixed with an ever-growing crush of pedestrians, wagons, cars and trucks — hundreds were killed or mutilated, many of them schoolchildren.
 One of these streets, 10th Avenue, earned the moniker “Death Avenue” for its large share of fatalities.
 Although protests over the unsafe rail lines had been going on for decades, it wasn’t until 1929 that an agreement was reached to build an elevated rail system (which is now the popular High Line elevated park).
 In late December 1929 Mayor Jimmy Walker pried out the first spike at 11th Avenue and 60th Street.
 In “Notes and Comment,” E.B.
 White wryly observed:

 GOOD OLD DAYS…Freight trains were introduced to the west side warehouse district in 1846.
 Block-long trains would run through cross streets and congested traffic, maiming and killing along the way (image at left circa 1920).
-At some point in the late 19th century trains were required to send a man ahead on horseback waving a red warning flag (see images at right, circa 1900); nevertheless, in the decade 1890-1900 nearly 200 deaths were recorded, mostly schoolchildren from nearby tenements. please click image to enlarge.
+At some point in the late 19th century trains were required to send a man ahead on horseback waving a red warning flag (see images at right, circa 1900); nevertheless, in the decade 1890-1900 nearly 200 deaths were recorded, mostly schoolchildren from nearby tenements.

 WESTSIDE COWBOYs…Clockwise, from top left, a steam locomotive rumbles down 11th Avenue near 41st Street in the 1920s; men on horseback, known as the West Side Cowboys, rode ahead of the trains to warn pedestrians.
 Image at top right is of cowboy William Connolly on 11th Avenue in 1932; the last ride — George Hayde led the final ride of the West Side cowboys up 10th Avenue on March 24, 1941; aerial view of the High Line from 18th Street heading north.
 Opened in 1934, the elevated track lifted most freight train traffic 30 feet in the air.
 Today the High Line serves as a mile-and-a-half-long elevated park, and is one of New York’s biggest tourist draws.
-(Forgotten NY/AP/NY Times/thehighline.org)
+(Forgotten New York/Associated Press/New York Times/thehighline.org)

 A New Yorker illustrator/cartoonist who spent a lot of time hanging around the working class neighborhoods on the West Side was Reginald Marsh.
-One of the first cartoonists employed by the New Yorker, Marsh was also a “Social Realist” painter who had studied with the Art Students League.
+One of the first cartoonists employed by The New Yorker, Marsh was also a “Social Realist” painter who had studied with the Art Students League.
 The prevailing theme at the League was life among the working poor, the unemployed, and the homeless, especially after the market crash of 1929.
 For the Jan.
 18 issue Marsh contributed this cartoon featuring a Death Avenue subject…

 …more than two years earlier (the Nov.
 5, 1927 issue) Marsh provided this illustration of life on Death Avenue…